kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ![Magic hour at Pike Place Market](/assets/ai-prisoners/2020-06-02.jpg) _Magic hour at Pike Place Market_

-That's where we are with AI and knowledge work: a golden hour where AI multiplies our capabilities over replacing them.
+That's where we are with AI and knowledge work: a golden hour where AI multiplies our capabilities rather than replacing them.
 I'm more productive than I've ever been.
 The work is often more interesting because the tedious parts are automated away.
 Something new is coming, and I genuinely don't know what's on the other side of it.